Turn execution drag into a decision-ready plan.

 30–60 Day Sequenced Plan

-Where AI can safely create leverage now, what must stabilize first, and candidate pilots tied to real workflows— not demos.
+Where AI can safely create leverage now, what must stabilize first, and where automation would increase exception handling, rework, or management oversight.

 What happens after you submit

-A short, structured engagement designed to produce decisions—not a months-long discovery project.
+A short, structured engagement designed to produce decisions, not months of discovery.

 Fit + goals

-Quick call to confirm scope, outcomes, and the right stakeholders.
-If it’s not a fit, we’ll say so quickly.
+Quick call to confirm scope, business impact, package level, and the right stakeholders.
+If it is not a fit, we will say so quickly.

 Reality check

-Interviews + review of key artifacts.
-We identify drag, ownership gaps, and integration failure points.
+Interviews plus review of key artifacts.
+We identify drag, ownership gaps, data trust issues, and AI/automation risk points.

 Readout + plan

-Executive readout and a sequenced 30–60 day plan with owners and next steps (including AI fit).
+Executive readout and a sequenced 30–60 day plan with owners, risks, next steps, and offer routing when advisory or Matrix™ is appropriate.

 Tech Reality Check™ intake